-It is possible for the Discounted Gift Trust to be set up on a joint settlor basis with your spouse or civil partner.
-For joint settlor trusts, the fixed regular payments will continue until death of the survivor or until the Bond becomes exhausted.
+It is possible for the Gift Trust to be set up on a joint settlor basis with your spouse or civil partner.
 For joint settlor trusts, you should appoint at least one additional trustee.

-If each of you intends to create your own Discounted Gift Trust, your adviser should recommend that you exclude each other from your respective trusts for inheritance tax reasons.
-This can be accomplished by signing the appropriate box on the HSBC Life Discounted Gift Trust deed.
+If each of you intends to create your own Gift Trust, your adviser should recommend that you exclude each other from your respective trusts for inheritance tax reasons.
+This can be accomplished by signing the appropriate box on the HSBC Life Gift Trust trust deed.
 Please refer to your adviser for guidance on this.